PFAS

 PFAS notification requirements go into effect January 2026; PFAS ban goes into effect January 2032

-On December 20, 2024, the Maine Department of Environmental Protection (DEP) published the final proposed text of the state’s PFAS regulation.
+On December 20, 2024, the DEP published the final proposed text of the state’s PFAS regulation.

 Maine’s bill regulating the selling of per- and polyfluoroalkyl substances (PFAS), or “forever chemicals,” in the state of Maine was signed into law on April 16, 2024, and comes into effect in January 2026.